Tracking phase synchronization between flagella in the time-frequency domain resolves photophobic response: Introduction

 In this work, we address this gap by studying flagellar resynchronization during photoshock.
 Since the oscillatory motion of flagella is performed at low Reynolds number, we infer oscillatory dynamics from the surrounding flow field instead of directly tracking flagellar shapes, providing robust estimates of beating frequency and phase \cite{brennen_fluid_1977,boggon_embodied_2025}.
 Using our wavelet-based PSI, we resolve the time-dependent synchronization of the two flagella.
-We identify three distinct dynamical stages: (i) pre-stimulus forward swimming with breaststroke beating around \qty{40}{\hertz}, (ii) a transient high-frequency mode (up to \qty{80}{\hertz}) associated with backward swimming, and (iii) gradual recovery into the original breaststroke rhythm.
+We identify three distinct dynamical stages: (i) a pre-stimulus forward swimming with breaststroke beating around \qty{40}{\hertz}, (ii) a transient high-frequency mode (up to \qty{80}{\hertz}) associated with backward swimming, and (iii) a gradual recovery into the original breaststroke rhythm.
 Beyond synchronization, our analysis uncovers the presence and evolution of harmonic components throughout the alga response to photoshock.
-Intriguingly, we find that the second harmonic of the breaststroke mode is continuously present, even during photoshock, and becomes dominant in the backward-swimming stage.
-The relative energy of the fundamental and harmonic modes shifts gradually, suggesting that CR does not simply switch between discrete beating patterns but rather modulates the balance of coexisting oscillatory modes.
-This continuous interplay between fundamental and higher harmonics may underlie the robustness and adaptability of flagellar coordination in changing environments.
+Intriguingly, we find that the first harmonic of the breaststroke mode is continuously present, even during photoshock, and becomes dominant in the backward-swimming stage.
+The relative energy of these spectral modes shifts gradually, suggesting that CR does not simply switch between discrete beating patterns but rather modulates the balance of coexisting oscillatory modes.
+This continuous interplay between spectral harmonics may underlie the robustness and adaptability of flagellar coordination in changing environments.